What is Dense Breast Tissue?

 How Can You Help?

 Thanks to the Breast Density Notification Act of 2014, many women now know their level of breast density.
 Women with dense breasts may require additional testing such as MRI or ultrasound to detect their breast cancer.
-The PA Breast Cancer Coalition is fighting to pass Senate Bill 595 which requires insurers to cover those additional screenings for women across the state.
-The PA Senate passed SB 595 unanimously.
-Now the bill goes to the PA House of Representatives.
+The PA Breast Cancer Coalition fought to pass Senate Bill 595 which now requires insurers to cover those additional screenings for women across the state.
+Our latest legislation, Senate Bill 1225 sponsored by Senator Bob Mensch, eliminates out-of-pocket costs (co-pay, deductible, co-insurance) for breast MRI and ultrasound for women at high-risk for breast cancer.

 Take Action.
 Save Lives.